A taxonomy of categories for relations: Introduction

 The paper is structured as follows.
-In Section~\ref{sec:on gs} we provide a background on the notions of interest, most importantly gs-monoidal categories, focussing on their relationships with Markov and restriction categories.
+In Section~\ref{sec:on gs} we provide a background on the notions of interest, notably gs-monoidal categories, focussing on their relationships with Markov and restriction categories.
 In Section~\ref{sec:taxonomy kleisli} we characterise the structure of Kleisli categories for symmetric monoidal monads.
-In Section~\ref{sec:oplax cartesian categories} we study oplax cartesian categories, the order-enriched version of gs-monoidal categories, and how they are related to cartesian bicategories.
+In Section~\ref{sec:oplax cartesian categories} we study oplax cartesian categories, the order-enriched version of gs-monoidal categories, and their relationship with cartesian bicategories.
 Finally, in Section~\ref{sec:conclusions} we draw some conclusions and outline future research directions.

-The paper presents in details only the proof of those results which we believe to be original, such as those concerning the enriched structures, while providing references for the others.
+The paper presents in details only the proof of the results which we believe to be original, such as those concerning the enriched structures, while providing references for the others.
 An appendix recalls some standard categorical notions and collects some additional definitions.